Share

 Although Cacao Forest officially concluded at the end of 2023, its legacy continues through ongoing initiatives.

-Inspired by the project's success, three cooperatives—Grupo CONACADO, COOPROAGRO, and Rizek Cacao—are in the process of creating an independent company to process and market the six cocoa-associated products developed under Cacao Forest.
+Inspired by the project's success, four cooperatives and companies— Grupo CONACADO, COOPROAGRO, and Rizek Cacao—are in the process of creating an independent company to process and market the six cocoa-associated products developed under Cacao Forest.
 This initiative will provide a sustainable market for farmers' diversified crops, ensuring the long-term viability of the agroforestry models.

 PRACAO is designed to build on the models developed by Cacao Forest, scaling up and expanding their reach to more farmers over a 12-year period, which will see 172,000 hectares of Dominican plantations being rehabilitated.
 It will also focus on enhancing market access for associated crops, further diversifying farming households’ income, and continuing the training and support efforts initiated by Cacao Forest, providing farmers with the necessary skills to implement and maintain sustainable agroforestry systems.

-It will also enable the Dominican cocoa sector to adapt to the latest standards and regulations, ensuring a responsible cocoa production free from deforestation and in compliance with labour rights.
+It will also enable the Dominican cocoa sector to adapt to the latest standards and regulations, ensuring responsible cocoa production free from deforestation and compliance with labour rights.

 Looking ahead: cultivating a sustainable future beyond the Dominican Republic